ronalds141/SQL-Portfolio/README.md

 This showed me I can complete a data project from start to finish — from raw JSON files to a published GitHub portfolio.
 I became more proficient in SQL filtering, aggregation, joins, and subqueries.

 This was a great project.
-I am excited for what the future will bring.
+I am excited for what the future will bring!
 Now let's focus on Python, ETL Pipelines, and Cloud services.